About the NCCC Quality Review Initiative

 - Show your commitment to continuous instructional improvement.

-This volunteer faculty-driven process has been very successful.
-Faculty find they not only improve the design of the courses, but see positive impacts on student success and retention .
-They gain new ideas for structuring and teaching the courses, build a network with other online faculty, outside of their silos, and have become better online educators.
-This all falls under our Teaching Well Online initiative.
+This faculty-driven process has been very successful.
+Faculty find they not only improve the design of the courses but see positive impacts on student success and retention.
+They gain new ideas for structuring and teaching the courses, build a network with other faculty outside of their silos, and have become better online educators.

 Below are a few quotes from faculty that have completed the process and received their “stamp of approval.”